What'sNEW Jan - Mar 2018

 Thanks for links, Peggy Sparks Lake and Google Alerts.
 08 Feb 2018: a related facebook video.

 Viruses and Other Gene Transfer Mechanisms has many more examples of viruses advancing eukaryotic evolution.

-This observation follows a study of 4.5 billion-year-old, millimeter-sized blue salt crystals from two meteorites by an interdisciplinary collaboration of Japanese and American scientists.
+An interdisciplinary collaboration of Japanese and American scientists make this observation following their study of 4.5 billion-year-old, millimeter-sized blue salt crystals from two meteorites.
 Using state-of-the-art instruments, the analysts propose mechanisms to account for the amino acids and other organics (see right), and the varied isotope ratios observed.
-Lead author Chan says, Everything leads to the conclusion that the origin of life is really possible elsewhere.
+Lead author Queenie Chan says, Everything leads to the conclusion that the origin of life is really possible elsewhere.